Section 1 – General Terms

 You have the right to object to the processing of your personal information (note that this only provides you with the right to raise your objections, and is not a blanket right to have any and all processing ceased).

-This website is for information purposes only. i-stock does not provide financial advice and an account can only be opened via the i-stock app which is available below.
+This website is for information purposes only. i-stock does not provide financial advice and an account can be created via the i-stock app or via the website by selecting the 'create an account' button below.

 Opening an Account

 Making a Deposit

 When making a deposit, you will be asked to acknowledge that you have read the Key Investor Information Document (KIID) and been presented with the Brochure, Prospectus and Supplement for your chosen investment fund.
 All of these documents, for each of the available options, can be found on our Investment Fund Options page.
 You will also be asked to confirm you wish to proceed with your deposit and that you have not received financial advice from i-stock.

 By completing the form below you voluntarily choose to provide personal details to us via this website.
 Personal information will be treated as confidential by us and held in accordance with the appropriate data protection requirements